sunny-4/Automatic-file-Organiser/README.md

 * File system automation
 * Clean code and logging practices

-It’s small, but practical — and looks good on a CV or GitHub!

 ---

 ## ✏ Author

-Made by \[Aniruddh reddy] for learning and productivity.
+Made by Aniruddh reddy for learning and productivity.